leereilly/games/README.md

 * [hēXōn](https://github.com/LucKeyProductions/heXon) - A twin-stick-shooter with 3D graphics and a classic feel.
 * [Beerwanter](https://github.com/richelbilderbeek/BeerWanter) - Just click the beer!
 * [Boenken](https://github.com/richelbilderbeek/Boenken) - 2-player game that is a mix between soccer and billiards
+* [Bombermaaan](https://github.com/bjaraujo/Bombermaaan) -  Bombermaaan is a clone of the classic bomberman game.
 * [C-Dogs SDL](https://github.com/cxong/cdogs-sdl) - Overhead shoot-em-up port of the classic DOS game.
 * [Chaos Projectile](https://github.com/WinterLicht/Chaos-Projectile) - 2D run'n'gun action game with RPG elements.
 * [Clonepoint](https://github.com/rohit-n/Clonepoint) - Libre clone of Gunpoint, a game in which you hack and punch your way to victory.